-Praise and reward children for their effort and completion of a task instead of outcome.
-For example, if your child did not win an award in an art competition, say something like, “Well you did not win, but I am proud of the effort you put in to complete the artwork”.
+Praise and reward children for their effort and completion of a task instead of the outcome.
+For example, if your child did not win an award in an art competition, say something like, “Well, you did not win, but I am proud of the effort you put in to complete the artwork”.
 Praise them honestly, without overdoing it.

 Stop and listen to children when they are trying to tell you something.
 Sometimes, you may not be able to completely understand what they are saying, but they need you to hear their thoughts and feelings.
 It shows that you value them.

 2. Let them feel they are competent